steadybit/preflight-kit/docs/preflight-api.md

 ## Preflight List

-As the name implies, the preflight list returns a list of supported preflight checks.
+As the name implies, the preflight list returns a list of supported preflight actions.
 Or, more specifically, HTTP endpoints that the agent should call to learn more about the preflights.

 This endpoint needs to be [registered with Steadybit agents](./preflight-registration.md).